alugowski/poolSTL/README.md

 PoolSTL is a *supplement* to fill in the support gaps, so we can use parallel algorithms now.
 It is not meant as a full implementation; only the basics are expected to be covered.
 Use this if:
 * you only need the basics, including no nested parallel calls.
-* must use a [compiler lacking native support](https://en.cppreference.com/w/cpp/compiler_support/17) (see "Parallel algorithms and execution policies").
+* you must use a [compiler lacking native support](https://en.cppreference.com/w/cpp/compiler_support/17) (see "Parallel algorithms and execution policies").
 * you cannot link against TBB for whatever reason.
 * the [Parallel STL](https://www.intel.com/content/www/us/en/developer/articles/guide/get-started-with-parallel-stl.html) is too heavy.